Small business public liability insurance

 Here are some types of business insurance you might need:

-- Employers’ liability insurance – this is a legal requirement if you employ any staff who aren’t direct relatives.
-It protects you against claims, made by employees, for injury or illness as a result of working for you.
+- Employers’ liability insurance – a legal requirement if you employ staff who aren’t direct relatives.

-- Professional indemnity insurance – this is to protect you against claims made by a customer.
-This could include defamation, data breaches, a breach in confidentiality and legal costs.
+- Professional indemnity insurance – protects you against claims made by a customer.

-- Commercial property insurance – to protect your business premises.
+- Commercial property insurance – protects your business premises.

-- Business contents insurance – to protect your business equipment.
+- Business contents insurance – protects your equipment.

 Looking for business insurance cover?